Autumn Pest Alert

 If yellow jackets are seen entering and exiting a wall, DO NOT plug the hole.
 You will only force the wasps to find another way out.
 Sometimes they might actually eat through an interior wall and enter the house.
 A yellowjacket nest around the home requires professional control measures.
-Remember bees and wasps are important pollinators so indiscriminant destruction of their nests should be avoided.
+Remember bees and wasps are important pollinators so indiscriminate destruction of their nests should be avoided.
 If you find a nest on your property, call Anderson.

 Ladybug, ladybug, fly away home – but not my home

 Ladybugs are good bugs – when they’re outside.
 In the garden they eat a wide range of insects, including aphids and scale, effectively protecting your roses, shrubs and trees.
 But as the weather grows colder, ladybugs start migrating and looking for a place to hibernate.
 And when they enter our homes they quickly lose their title as good bugs.
 Besides being a nuisance indoors, ladybugs can and do bite.
 Although they have no venom, the bite hurts and can leave a red mark.

 Technically, lady bugs are actually lady beetles.
 And though there are several species of lady beetles in the Midwest, one is giving the rest a bad name.
 Asian multicolored lady beetles are migrating now and eyeing your house as a winter retreat.